JunioCesarFerreira/contiki-ng/examples/rpl-udp-metrics/README.md

    ```sh
    java --enable-preview -Xms4g -Xmx4g -jar build/libs/cooja.jar --no-gui simulation.csc > sim.log
    ```
-6. Use `fetch-logs-from-container.py` to retrieve the simulation results.
+6. Use `fetch-docker.py` to retrieve the simulation results.

+### Using Positions Management
+The [notebook](positions-mngmt.ipynb) provides tools to generate and visualize node positions for simulations and to create `positions.dat` and `simulation.xml` files for configuring simulation environments.
+Even with some simple mobility.

 ## Dependencies